hingbong/cloud-note/README.md

-# Cloud_note
+# cloud-note

 to write notes and store them on server